doctorandrewbrown/community-appliances/README.md

 ```
 ## AWS
-The AWS S3 service is used to host static and media files for the app.
+The AWS S3 service is used to host static javascript, css and media files for the app.
 * In the AWS dashboard find the service S3 and select "create bucket"
 * ACLs enabled and Bucket owner preferred needs to be selected from Object Ownership panel
 * Uncheck "Block all public access" option